phkaeser/wlmaker/doc/ROADMAP.md

     * [done] Remove all references of wlmtk_window_t, wlmkt_content_t, wlmtk_pane_t.
     * [done] Rename wlmtk_window2_t to wlmtk_window_t once earlier references gone.
     * Extend wlmtk_window2_t to support minimize.
+  * wlmtk_backend_t review & improve naming.
+    * Inconsistency of "ephemeral" state vs state.
+    * Check file existence, so there is no ERROR in the log. bs_file_exists?
   * Recompute pointer focus max once per frame.
   * Verify that right-click on title after window menu re-raises window menu.
   * Use app_id for wlmclock, wlmeyes that encodes URL, as seen otherwise.
+  * Move config and data files into XDG-compliant config, resp. data paths.

 * Bug fixes
   * [done] Resize-from-left jitter observed on the raspi or with gnome-terminal.